EEB7ADev/EZDD/README.md

 - [] "small patches" which are small patches that arent release worthy.
 This will make the program copy files from the repo rather than from the installer package, you will be able to update to these patches from option 7. check for updates
 - [] move the files downloaded during installation to the appdata folder
 - [] Create a settings option to manage the appdata folder
+- [] create a settings option to reinstall dependencies

 <br>
 <br>